12-Year Old Boy In Shootout With Florida Deputies To Be Held In Detention As Dramatic Body Cam Video Is Released

 VOLUSIA COUNTY (CBSMiami/CNN) – A 12-year-old boy, involved in a shootout with Volusia County deputies along with a 14-year-old girl, will be held in secure detention for 21 days.
 The boy had his first court appearance on Thursday, the same day deputies released body camera and aerial video of the shootout, after the kids ran away from a group home, broke into a nearby house, found multiple guns inside and then opened fire on deputies.

-The footage shows Volusia County deputies responding to the scene Tuesday night.READ MORE: Talks At Impasse In Florida Cruise Industry Fight
+The footage shows Volusia County deputies responding to the scene Tuesday night.READ MORE: Two Charged In Deadly Pompano Beach Hit And Run

 Sheriff Mike Chitwood says the 12-year-old boy and 14-year-old girl broke into a house which contained three firearms.